JoeySoprano420/MERALANG/README.md

 # MERALANG

+* Modular Enhanced Reborn Assembled Language (MeraLang)

+* Complements other languages	For performance-critical code

+* Modernized with new structure	Updated tooling, macros, and IDE integration

+* Modified with custom tweaks	User-defined extensions and opcode mapping

+* Radically reimagined	Symbolic assembly with introspection

+* Responds to runtime state	toggleable Event-driven and introspective assembly (rare)

 ## Here is the **official merged MeraLang v1.0 Syntax + Execution Cheat Sheet**, capturing the fusion between **symbolic introspection** (`DG Tracing`) and **hardware-level performance** (`DLMT Mapping`), optimized for educational clarity *and* real-world execution power.

 ---